Ray Gen, Ed.D.

 AP English Language & Composition

 Welcome to AP Language and Composition.
 Our goals this year will be to enhance and develop your use, knowledge, and appreciation of both the technical and literary aspects of the English language.
 You will be required to listen, speak, read, write and think analytically.
 Our analysis of language and composition will prepare you for the College Board's Advance Placement Exam in May.
-The study of language and composition will open up to us new vistas on the human condition.
+The study of language and composition will open up to us new vistas on academics.

 Each week will present new readings and new opportunities for writing analyses.